 We know how important emails you receive when you handle an organization or institution.
 There are might be lots of important emails you receive around your day.
 But when a notification pops up we suddenly check our mobile phone.

-but that a bad approach towards handle your mails, when you are distracted when you do your most priority task.
+but that is a bad approach towards handle your emails, when you are distracted when you do your most priority task.
 But we can save lots of time by applying this.

 How it works: